Noura98/financial-inclusion-prediction/.idea/inspectionProfiles/README.md

 ## Project Overview

-In this checkpoint, we work on the **Financial Inclusion in Africa** dataset provided by the Zindi platform.
+In this project, we work on the **Financial Inclusion in Africa** dataset provided by the Zindi platform.

 The dataset contains demographic information and financial service usage data for approximately **33,600 individuals** across East Africa.